Daniel Bernard (diplomat): Reaction

 The British press saw a firestorm as a result, as comment on the 23 December 2001 in The Daily Telegraph exemplifies.
 One British journalist, Deborah Orr did defend Bernard.

 British Labour MPs Jim Murphy and Gwyneth Dunwoody wrote to French President Jacques Chirac that asking that Bernard either resign or be removed from his position.
 Murphy stated that "If these are his views, then the French government should take action.
 Such views are simply not consistent with the post he holds" while Dunwoody stated that "These comments are eerily familiar from the French.
 He should resign immediately and I'm writing to President Chirac to demand that if he does not resign, then he should be sacked."

 In Israel, the remark sparked outrage, with Raanan Gissin, spokesman for Israeli Prime Minister Ariel Sharon calling Bernard's statement "a pure anti-Semitic expression" and further stating that the French Government "should draw the conclusions of a senior representative of a nation making an anti-Semitic remark".
 Gissin also stated that "If the French government does not take action, it would imply that the French government condones it and I think that would be inconceivable."

 In the United States, the Anti-Defamation League stated that "It is highly troubling that a French government official would make such crude anti-Israel statements" and called for the French Foreign Ministry to investigate Bernard's remarks.

-The French Foreign Ministry defended Bernard and dismissed the charges of anti-Semitism.
+The French Foreign Ministry defended Bernard and dismissed the charges of antisemitism.
 A Ministry spokesman stated that "These malevolent insinuations have been addressed very clearly by our ambassador in London and I suggest you refer back to that."

-The French Press was also largely supportive of Bernard, while recognising that Bernard was a flamboyant character (Le Monde 2 May 2004).
+The French Press was also largely supportive of Bernard, while recognising that Bernard was a flamboyant character.
 His obituary in Le Monde in 2004 also illustrates the same points.

 Bernard was reassigned to become France's ambassador to Algeria in July 2002.
 He died in April 2004 while serving in that post, at the age of 62.